This article was originally posted in 2020 and updated for Ramadan 2022

 - Make a pledge to participate at Change.org and accept the challenge.

 - Temporarily uninstall all of your social media apps (Instagram, Facebook, Twitter, Snapchat, Youtube, TikTok etc)

 - Leave a comment in the pledge form, letting us know one of your favorite charities.
-Once we get at least 500 pledges, Muslim Ad Network will be making $500 value donation each to the top 50 charities mentioned in the petition’s comments, insha’Allah.
+Once we get at least 500 pledges, Muslim Ad Network will be making $500 value donation each to the top 25 charities mentioned in the change.org petition’s comments, insha’Allah.

-- Post on your own social media channels a link to the sign-up landing page with the hashtag #RamadanBlackout and the image provided in the blog post below.
-Or use it as your temporary profile image.
-It lets them know you’ve committed to the challenge (in case they are wondering where you are 🙂 ), and helps spread the word so others can benefit, insha’Allah.
+- (Optional) Post on your own social media channels a link to https://muslimadnetwork.com/ramadan-blackout-challenge/ with the hashtag #RamadanBlackout and the image provided below.
+Or you can use the image as your temporary display profile picture.
+It lets others know you’ve committed to the challenge (in case they are wondering where you are 🙂 ), and helps spread the word so others can benefit, insha’Allah.